mikeinspace/Glyphs/README.md

 ## Unknowns that might impact the deployment of Glyphs in its current proposed form

 - Timeline of PSBT/Atomic swap readiness on Counterparty
-- Liklihood of having sub-asset issuance be possible on numerics
+- Likelihood of having sub-asset issuance be possible on numerics
 - Changes in Dispenser behaviour that may prevent opening dispensers on burn addresses (no ownership)